friends-of-presta/security-advisories/_posts/2024-02-27-ba_importer.md

 This exploit uses a PrestaShop front controller and most attackers can conceal the module controller's path during the exploit, so you will never know within your conventional frontend logs that it exploits this vulnerability. **You will only see "POST /" inside your conventional frontend logs.** Activating the AuditEngine of mod_security (or similar) is the only way to get data to confirm this exploit.

-Note : the author has deleted from its module the file which have been suffering from the critical vulnerability for years, BUT did not set them to be "auto-deleted" during upgrades.
+Note : the author has deleted from his module the file which have been suffering from the critical vulnerability for years, BUT did not set them to be "auto-deleted" during upgrades.
 Therefore, there are likely merchants out there with older versions who have updated their modules, thinking they are safe.
-However, there is nothing safe about this, since past upgrades did not auto-delete the implicated files.
-To ensure everyone has a "safe version", we decided to mark all versions up to X.X.X as impacted by this issue.
+However, there is nothing safe about that, since past upgrades did not auto-delete the implicated files.
+To ensure everyone has a "safe version", we decided to mark all versions up to 1.1.28 as impacted by this issue.

 ## CVSS base metrics